jlmgtech/capture/README.md

-# director
+# capture
-A totally different way of using react!
+A different way of writing web apps.

 ## TODOS